Decoding Data: How to Identify Representative, Random, and Biased Samples

 Step 1: Understand the Purpose of the Study

 Understanding what the study aims to uncover is crucial in determining what type of sample you’re dealing with.
-If it’s to understand a specific subgroup’s behavior, a biased sample might be in use.
+If it’s to understand a specific subgroup’s behavior, a biased sample might be used.
 If it’s to understand the entire population, a representative or random sample is more likely.
+For additional educational resources,.
+For education statistics and research, visit the National Center for Education Statistics.

 Step 2: Look at the Selection Process